cpfaff/Open-Science-Poster/README.md

 production of executable documents which enhances the reproducibility of your research.

 The Open-Science-Poster offers a clean and logical folder structure and some example data of typical things required to typeset your poster.
 A makefile helps you to compile, clean and archive the document.
 The layout of the document is close to common scientific poster formats.
-The layout is inspired by the poster layout of the [Jacobs University](https://teamwork.jacobs-university.de:8443/confluence/display/CoPand BiG/LaTeX+Poster) and extends upon it for example with colour schemes.
+It is inspired by the layout of the [Jacobs University](https://teamwork.jacobs-university.de:8443/confluence/display/CoPand BiG/LaTeX+Poster) and extends upon.

 For an example see the PDF file in the repository or the documentation in the [wiki](https://github.com/cpfaff/Open-Science-Poster/wiki).
 The layout can help